surveyjs/react-axe-reporter/README.md

-# Axe HTML Reporter
+# React Axe HTML Reporter

 A React-based HTML reporter for [axe-core](https://github.com/dequelabs/axe-core) accessibility testing results.
-This component provides a beautiful and interactive way to display accessibility test results, including passed and failed checks, with detailed information about each issue.
+This component provides an interactive and visually appealing UI that displays lists of passed and failed accessibility checks and detailed information about each issue.

 ## Features